vinodnerella/corda/docs/source/key-concepts-data-model.rst

 States
 ------
-A state object represents an agreement between two or more parties, governed by machine-readable contract code.
+A state object represents an agreement between two or more parties, the evolution of which governed by machine-readable contract code.
 This code references, and is intended to implement, portions of human-readable legal prose.
-A state object is a digital document which records the existence, content and current state of an agreement between two or more parties.
 It is intended to be shared only with those who have a legitimate reason to see it.
-The ledger is defined as a set of immutable state objects.

 The following diagram illustrates a state object: